Brooklyn Massage Therapy

 • Then reintroducing gentle movement or stretching

-Instead of forcing length, we help the muscle feel safe enough to relax.
+"Instead of forcing length, we help the muscle feel safe enough to relax."

-What A Session Focused On Tight Hips Looks Like
+What a Session Focused on Tight Hips Looks Like

-A session for tight hips usually includes:
+A typical session includes:

 • Assessment of movement and pain patterns